iqtree/iqtree.github.io/doc/AliSim.md

 Similarly, for discrete rate heterogeneity (based on Gamma/Free-rate distributions), AliSim assigns site rate as the mean rate of the posterior distribution (by default).
 Or  the user can use `--site-rate SAMPLING` to sample site-specific rate from the posterior probability distribution of rate categories, or `--site-rate MODEL` to sample site-specific rate from the weight (prior distribution) of rate categories.

+NOTE:

+* When mimicking an alignment and specifying `--length` option without an [insertion-deletion model](#insertion-and-deletion-models), the output alignment might be shorter or longer than the original alignment.
+If shorter, AliSim will copy the gap patterns from the original alignment from site 1 to the last site index in the output alignment.
+If longer, AliSim can only copy gaps from site 1 to the last site of the original alignment.
+All remaining sites until the end of the output alignment won't contain any gaps.

-NOTE: When mimicking an alignment with an [insertion-deletion model](#insertion-and-deletion-models), AliSim will ignore the gaps from the original alignment and generate gaps according to the indel model.
+* When mimicking an alignment with an [insertion-deletion model](#insertion-and-deletion-models), AliSim will set the root sequence length to the original alignment length if `--length` is not specified (otherwise it is equal to `--length` option).
+Moreover, AliSim will ignore the gaps from the original alignment and generate gaps according to the indel model.

 Simulating along a random tree
 ------------------